BryanShin5/CS506-Fall2025-Project/README.md

 - Remove duplicates and ensure consistency across games.

 ## Feature Extraction
-- Examples of features to extract:
+- Features extracted:
-  - Day of week.
+  - Date.
   - Time of day.
   - Player count.
-  - Game name.
+  - Game name (stored as name of csv).
-  - Game age (time since release).
 - Aggregated / engineered features such as rolling averages and moving trends.
 - Possible categorical features, such as genre or free-to-play vs. paid (noting potential bias).